Yoddikko/GetGyroAndAccelerometerData/README.md

-# GetGyroData & Accelerometer data
+# GetGyroData & Accelerometer data -> to CSV
 Easy way to get gyroscope and accelerometer data and write the output on a CSV.
 I used CoreMotion for accessing the data and SwiftUI for the UI.
 I made this sample code because the one I found on the documentation or the projects aren't really working or updated.